okleine/spitfirefox/README.md

 Spitfirefox
 ===========

-CoAP Browser for Android API 8 (e.g. Samsung Galaxy Tab)
+CoAP Client for Android based on nCoAP